Sort by:

 Planting Details

-- Planting Depth: Sow seeds about 1/2 inch deep in fertile, well-drained soil.
+- Planting Depth: Sow Green Shiso seeds 1/8 to 1/4 inch (3–6 mm) deep in well-draining soil.

 Care Instructions